rust-unofficial/patterns/functional/lenses.md

 But unlike the `CustomerId` trait, the return types of `Visitor` methods are *generic*, and the concrete `Value` type is *determined by the Visitor itself*.

-Instead of acting as one lens, it effectively a family of lenses, one for each concrete type of `Visitor`.
+Instead of acting as one lens, it effectively acts as a family of lenses, one for each concrete type of `Visitor`.

 The `Deserializer` API is based on having a generic set of "lenses" work across